Plotting and piloting

 • Track Made Good: (TMG) the single resultant direction from the point of departure to point of arrival at any given time.
 The use of this term is preferred to the use of the misnomer “Course Made Good.”

-• Course Over Ground (COG) or Track the direction of the parth over the ground actually followed by a vessel.
+• Course over Ground (COG) or Track is the direction of the parth over the ground actually followed by a vessel.
 The preferred term is Track (TR).
 It is normally a somewhat irregular line.

 • Speed Made Good: (SMG) the speed of the vessel achieved over the CMG line / TMG track.